The Ultimate Pacific Northwest Family Campervan Trip

 Drive time: 3.25 hours (without stops)

 Overview: Today’s drive is about the journey as much as the destination.
-Highway 101 is a famous stretch of road which holds endless stopping options along the way.
+Firstly, highway 101 is a famous stretch of road which holds endless stopping options along the way.
 Take the time to enjoy the drive and check out a few of the en route options including lighthouses, beaches, bluffs, and dunes.
 Here are some recommendations for the days’ adventure:

 Stay: Beverly Beach State Park or Nahalem Bay State Park